 These data are important for not only understanding students’ reluctance to speak up on contentious topics, but also for strategizing about ways we can remedy the problem of student self-censorship.
 Here are three strategies for faculty to reduce self-censorship and foster healthy dissent in the classroom.

 Faculty have an essential role to play for fostering viewpoint diversity in their classrooms.
 They are responsible for setting the course policies, norms of engagement among peers, content curation, and moderating discussion.
-Creating an environment where students with dissenting perspectives are comfortable to voice them starts with cultivating a common goal and shared “identity” within the classroom.
+Creating an environment where students with dissenting perspectives starts with cultivating a common goal and shared “identity” within the classroom.

 By beginning each class, especially those wherein contentious topics or ideas may be most likely, with norm setting and engagement expectations can remind students that the classroom is a space to explore ideas, learn from other students, and practice critical thinking and communication skills.

 2- Get students talking and working together

 Many classes, especially introductory level classes, involve students passively ingesting content from a professor during a lecture and having an opportunity to speak only by asking a question in front of the entire class.
 Instead we need to make sure students have ample time to talk to each other, create connections, and cultivate learning environments wherein students have high quality interaction with their fellow students.